Close Menu

 Famously hosted by Noel Edmonds in its first run and now Stephen Mulhern, the show revolves around contestants selecting from sealed boxes containing various cash amounts.
 The aim is to secure the highest possible prize while navigating the mysterious “banker”, who will make offers over a phone answered by the host.

 The show’s tension-filled atmosphere and simple yet compelling concept led to its immense popularity.
-The format’s success also inspired numerous spin-offs, including Deal or No Deal-themed bingo games, adding another layer to its cultural impact.
+The format’s success also inspired numerous spin-offs, including Deal or No Deal-themed bingo games and even references within non UK casinos, adding another layer to its cultural impact.

 I’m a Celebrity… Get Me Out of Here!